ono-midori/ono-midori.github.io/techs/libevent.md

     struct evbuffer *buf);
 ```

-These functions remove data from a bufferevent’s input buffer.
+These functions remove data from a bufferevent's input buffer.
 The bufferevent_read() function removes up to size bytes from the input buffer, storing them into the memory at data.
 It returns the number of bytes actually removed.
 The bufferevent_read_buffer() function drains the entire contents of the input buffer and places them into buf; it returns 0 on success and -1 on failure.

 Note that with bufferevent_read(), the memory chunk at data must actually have enough space to hold size bytes of data.